Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 Maker

 Your old fishing rod should have a good reputation.
-If it’s built by a well-known maker, then the value is automatically doubled.
+If a well-known maker builds it, its value will automatically double.

-While the most valuable fishing rods were made my Everett Garrison as per Carmine Lisella (Expert fly tackle dealer and fishing enthusiast)
+The most valuable fishing rods were made by Everett Garrison, as per Carmine Lisella (Expert fly tackle dealer and fishing enthusiast)

-His work ended up in the production of one of the finest, most sturdy rods which were known and recognised for their integrity and quality.
+His work produced one of the finest, sturdy rods known and recognized for their integrity and quality.

-In fact, Garrison Rods have a market value of up to $20000 at present.
+Garrison Rods has a market value of up to $20000 at present.
 Isn’t that shocking?

 However, there’s plenty of fish in the sea (pun intended).
 Here are some other remarkable rod makers you can look out for: